Kannika6513/elevatelabs_aiml_task1/README.md

 ---

-# 🏠 House Price Prediction using Linear Regression
+# 🏠 task 3 House Price Prediction using Linear Regression

 This project predicts housing prices using **Linear Regression** on the `Housing.csv` dataset.
 It includes preprocessing, model training, evaluation, and visualization.